 Monitors

 A monitor is a recurring check that Overwatch runs against a target on a defined interval.
 Every monitor has a type, a configuration, and a current status.
-Monitors belong to an organization, and you can attach one or more alert channels to each monitor so that the right people are notified when its status changes.
+Monitors belong to an organization, and you can attach one or more alert channels to each monitor so that the right people are notified when its status changes.Monitor types

-Overwatch supports five monitor types:
+Overwatch supports five monitor types:Monitor configuration

-Each monitor type accepts a config object with type-specific fields.
+Each monitor type accepts aconfig object with type-specific fields.
 Common fields include:

-interval — how often to run the check, in seconds.
-The minimum value depends on your plan.
+url(HTTP) — the endpoint to request.host/port(TCP) — the hostname and port to connect to.interval— how often to run the check, in seconds.
+The minimum value depends on your plan.alertChannelIds— optional list of alert channel IDs to attach at creation time.

-For SCHEDULED monitors, Overwatch sets the internal interval automatically and returns a checkinUrl in the creation response.
+checkinUrl in the creation response.
 Your job must call that URL to signal successful completion.

 Check results

 Each time a monitor runs, Overwatch records a check result.
-A check result captures:
+A check result captures:- Status — the outcome of this specific run (see status values below).

 - Latency — for HTTP and TCP checks, the round-trip time in milliseconds.